mstocco/mariostoc.co/content/traininglog/20210131-ironman2021-30weeksout.md

 This week is a _"rinse, repeat"_ of [last week](ironman2021-31weeksout) with an small uptick in volume.
 My goal is to handle that extra bit volume while paying attention to my overall energy level.

 ## SUMMARY
-I feel I like was **ON THE EDGE**
+I feel I like was **EXPANDING MY ENVELOPE**

-I got the volume in as this was a complete **+13 hour** week.

-Between getting the work in and working as in getting bills paid something gave and it was keeping this training log up to date.
+And before I knew it, this was a complete **+13 hour** training week and what I didn't do well was keep this training log up to date.

-### JANUARY STATS
+### 52 HOURS, 42 MINUTES OF JANUARY
 ![January Stats](/assets/jpg/janstats-20210131.jpeg)

 ![This harbour was nicely sheltered on an otherwise windy Saturday in Greater Victoria.](/assets/jpg/IMG_3094-977x550.jpeg Royal Victoria Yacht Club, Tsehum Haven, North Saanich)